tavando/Statamify/README.md

 <a name="features"></a>
 ## 2. Features
-Here is the list of currenlty implemented features
+Here is the list of currently implemented features

 ### 2.1.
 Products
 - **Listing** - new listing view with the most important details about your product, like image, inventory, relations (with sorting)